Casper Mattress Review (2025)

 Today, the company offers mattresses, bedding accessories, and home decor.
 Products are sold online, through branded retail stores, and through Sleep Country locations in Canada.
 Their mattresses are sometimes accompanied by rotating sales or deals that may include free sleep accessories.

 Although Casper has separate American and Canadian operations, the brand has one combined Trustpilot page, which rates it as “Poor” (based on over 6,000 customer reviews).
-On the Better Business Bureau, Casper’s American profile is rated “A+” (unaccredited), but has a customer review rating of just 1.17 out of 5 stars.
-Casper does not have a Canadian BBB profile, but its parent company Sleep Country Canada has a customer review score of just 1.27/5 on BBB, and is rated “Poor” on Trustpilot.
+On the Better Business Bureau, Casper’s American profile is rated “A+” (unaccredited), but has a customer review rating of just 1.16 out of 5 stars.
+Casper does not have a Canadian BBB profile, but its parent company, Sleep Country Canada, has a customer review score of just 1.32/5 on BBB, and is rated “Poor” on Trustpilot.

 Where Casper makes its mattresses depends on whether you buy in Canada or the USA.
-Casper Canada makes most of its mattresses in Canada, with select models manufactured in the US.
+Casper Canada makes most of its mattresses in Canada and Vietnam, with select models manufactured in the US.
 We have received Casper mattresses made in Canada, the United States and Mexico.
 The label of each mattress has information about where it was manufactured.

 Frequently Asked Questions